-This ice sheet is the focus of significant scientific attention.
-The melting Antarctic ice has added nearly three trillion tonnes of water to the oceans over the past 25 years, mostly from West Antarctica, where the rate of ice melting tripledfrom 58 billion to 175 billion tons per year.
+25 years, mostly from West Antarctica, where the rate of ice melting has tripled-from 58 billion to 175 billion tons per year.
 Antarctic ice losses have led to sharply rising sea levels over the last decade.

-If the entire Antarctic ice sheet was to melt, sea levels would rise about 58 metres.
+If the entire Antarctic ice sheet were to melt, sea levels would rise by about 58 metres.
 Even a 1-metre rise would degrade or destroy over a third of the world's coastal estuaries, wetlands, coral reefs and fertile river deltas.
-It would inundate low-lying countries such as Bangladesh and the island states of the Pacific and the Caribbean, and flood some of the world's largest cities, including Kolkata and Mumbai in India and Dhaka in Bangladesh.
+It would inundate low-lying countries such as Bangladesh and the island states of the Pacific and the Caribbean, and flood some of the world's largest cities, including Kolkata and Mumbai, India and Dhaka, Bangladesh.